-We are a family of 4 (middle-aged parents to a 6 and 3 yr old) and live on 35 acres in the Slocan Valley, southeastern British Columbia.
+We are a family of 4 (middle-aged parents to 7 and 5 yr olds) and live on 35 acres in the Slocan Valley, southeastern British Columbia.
 Beautiful Slocan Lake is 7 minutes north of us and from there the pristine Slocan River flows south down the valley.
 In the summer we spend our time between working/building at home and the lake/river kayaking, canoeing, camping and on our sailboat moored on Slocan Lake.
 We are looking forward to sharing our tranquil and independent lifestyle with others in exchange for working together to build at our home.

 We wish for our visitors to experience the possibilities of independent living in connection with that which the land offers.
 The Slocan Valley is home to a diverse community seated in a complex mix of independently minded perspectives with a strong history of self-reliance.
 People are open-minded and accepting.

-We have two sweet and lively little ones that would be delighted to spend time with some new friends at our home and yes, we welcome language exchange.
+We have two sweet and lively little ones that would be delighted to spend time with some new friends at our home.
+We welcome language exchange.
 Our children speak some German and are interested in learning anything new.
-Kurt speaks German, French and Spanish as well.
+Kurt speaks German, French and some Spanish.

-This summer we are focusing on a sizeable building project, a couple of small ones and developing our permaculture garden at our new-ish house.
 We have a sawmill and are building with milled wood from our land.
-Kurt is a jack of all trades guy that has built several houses, is experienced with carpentry, plumbing and electrical.
-Carpentry skills are not required but certainly will offer more independent opportunities.
+Our sizeable building project is coming along beautifully: there is lots of light, gorgeous wood and a view.
+Help is welcome along the way.
+Kurt is a jack of all trades guy that has built several houses.
+We will be starting on a shelter for a forest school program we will be hosting in the fall with light clay woodchip infill.
+Carpentry skills are not required but will offer more independent opportunities.
 Kurt is a knowledgeable and easy-going person to work with.

-The 45 sq. metre (500 sq. foot) 1st floor of our house will be your space: it has a queen size bed, desk, woodstove, couches, half bathroom and (shared) washing machine and piano.
-This space also has a second queen size bed, a single bed (couch convertibles), with outdoor summer kitchen and shower.
+The 45 sq. metre (500 sq. foot) 1st floor of our house will be your space while you are here: it has a queen size bed, desk, woodstove, couches, half bathroom and (shared) washing machine and piano.
+This space also has a second queen size bed, a single bed (couch convertibles), with outdoor summer kitchen.

-Good food is key to our lifestyle.
+Good food is key to our lifestyle and we will supply mostly all of it (except special items you like for yourself).
 We eat organic food: ethical meat a few times a week, homegrown veggies (supplemented with additional veggies from local market gardens) and bulk pantry items from Nelson.
-You will be responsible for your breakfast and sometimes lunch (we will supply staples/garden produce) and we will supply food and share our evening meals together.
-Lisa enjoys cooking diverse, healthy meals.
-We are happy to share in dinner preparations too, we are flexible and open to discussing arrangements that will suit everyone.
+For our kids we have breakfast together so you will prepare your own.
+We have found that sharing our afternoon and evening meals together works nicely.
+Lisa enjoys cooking diverse, healthy meals, sourdough and yummy desserts when there's time.
+Ideally we'd like to share in dinner creations and preparations.
+We are flexible and open to discussing arrangements that will suit everyone.

 This valley is surrounded by accessible mountains, lakes, creeks and hotsprings for day and overnight excursions.
 An old rail line converted to a recreational trail runs alongside the full length of the river in the valley bottom.
 You will be welcome to borrow our kayaks and canoe.